voxel51/fiftyone/examples/label_mistakes/README.md

 -   Computing insights into your dataset relating to possible mistakes
 -   Visualizing the mistake in the FiftyOne dashboard

-This walkthrough is self-contained.
-If you have already completed the Model Inference walkthrough, then you can skip the setup and data download sections.

 ## Setup

-Install `torch` and `torchvision`, if necessary:
+-   Install `torch` and `torchvision`, if necessary:

 ```
 pip install torch
 pip install torchvision
 ```

-Download the test split of the CIFAR-10 dataset to `~/fiftyone/cifar10/test`:
+-   Download the test split of the CIFAR-10 dataset to `~/fiftyone/cifar10/test`:

 ```py
 import fiftyone.zoo as foz